IBM/ibm_zosmf/docs/source/configuration.rst

               specify must be protected by a profile in the ACCTNUM general resource class, and the user must be granted READ access to the profile.

-..
-Step 6: Security
-.. ================

-.. .. dropdown:: The following section discusses how the collection secures interaction using RACF ... (expand for more)
-..     :color: primary
-..     :icon: command-palette

-..
-The following section discusses how the collection secures interaction using RACF.
-..
-Some of the modules in the collection will perform operations that require the
-..     playbook user to have appropriate authority with various RACF resource classes.
-..
-Each module documents which access is needed in the **notes** section.
-A user
-..     is described as the remote SSH user executing playbook tasks, who can also
-..     obtain escalated privileges to execute as another user.

-..
-In RACF, a *class* refers to a collection of resources that share similar
-..     characteristics, while a *resource class profile* is a set of access controls
-..     belonging a class.
-In other words, a class is a group of related things, and a
-..     resource class profile are rules managing access to those things within that group.

-..     .. dropdown:: Enabling RACF resource classes for module *zos_apf* ... (expand for more)
-..         :color: info
-..         :icon: command-palette

-..
-Enabling RACF resource classes for module ``zos_apf`` requires that
-..         library *libname*, you have **UPDATE** authority to the RACF **FACILITY**
-..         resource class entity **CSVAPF.libname**, or there must be no **FACILITY**
-..         class profile that protects that entity.
-Once access for **CSVAPF.libname**
-..         has been determined:

-..         .. dropdown:: To control who can make the APF list dynamic ... (expand for more)
-..             :icon: command-palette

-..
-To control who can make the **APF list dynamic** using module ``zos_apf``,
-..             the RACF security administrator can:

-..
-Establish a profile for the following FACILITY class with command:

-..             .. code-block:: sh

-..
-RDEFINE FACILITY CSVAPF.MVS.SETPROG.FORMAT.DYNAMIC UACC(NONE)

-..
-Then permit the RACF-defined user or group profile *iiiiiiii* to use the class
-..             with command:

-..             .. code-block:: sh

-..
-PERMIT CSVAPF.MVS.SETPROG.FORMAT.DYNAMIC CLASS(FACILITY) ID(iiiiiiii) ACCESS(UPDATE)

-..
-If the FACILITY class is not active, issue the command:

-..             .. code-block:: sh

-..
-SETROPTS CLASSACT(FACILITY)

-..
-To verify the FACILITY class is active, issue command:

-..             .. code-block:: sh

-..
-SETROPTS LIST

-..
-To refresh the FACILITY resource class, issue command:

-..             .. code-block:: sh

-..
-SETROPTS RACLIST(FACILITY) REFRESH

-..         .. dropdown:: To control who can make the APF list static ... (expand for more)
-..             :icon: command-palette

-..
-To control who can make the **APF list dynamic** using module ``zos_apf``,
-..             the RACF security administrator can:

-..
-Establish a profile for the following FACILITY class with command:

-..             .. code-block:: sh

-..
-RDEFINE FACILITY CSVAPF.MVS.SETPROG.FORMAT.STATIC UACC(NONE)

-..
-Then permit the RACF-defined user or group profile *iiiiiiii* to use the class
-..             with command:

-..             .. code-block:: sh

-..
-PERMIT CSVAPF.MVS.SETPROG.FORMAT.STATIC CLASS(FACILITY) ID(iiiiiiii) ACCESS(UPDATE)

-..
-If the FACILITY class is not active, issue the command:

-..             .. code-block:: sh

-..
-SETROPTS CLASSACT(FACILITY)

-..
-To verify the FACILITY class is active, issue command:

-..             .. code-block:: sh

-..
-SETROPTS LIST

-..
-To refresh the FACILITY resource class, issue command:

-..             .. code-block:: sh

-..
-SETROPTS RACLIST(FACILITY) REFRESH

-..
-To learn more about enabling users APF dynamic and static access, see
-..         controlling `static and dynamic access`_.

-..     .. dropdown:: Enabling RACF resource class for module *zos_backup_restore* ... (expand for more)
-..         :color: info
-..         :icon: command-palette

-..
-Enabling RACF resource class for module ``zos_backup_restore`` requires that
-..         library **STGADMIN.ADR.DUMP.TOLERATE.ENQF** have **READ** authority or there
-..         must be no **FACILITY** class profile that protects that entity to use the
-..         module option recover=true.

-..
-Establish a profile for the following FACILITY class with command:

-..         .. code-block:: sh

-..
-RDEFINE FACILITY STGADMIN.ADR.DUMP.TOLERATE.ENQF UACC(NONE)

-..
-Then permit the RACF-defined user or group profile *iiiiiiii* to use the class
-..         with command:

-..         .. code-block:: sh

-..
-PERMIT STGADMIN.ADR.DUMP.TOLERATE.ENQF CLASS(FACILITY) ID(iiiiiiii) ACCESS(READ)

-..
-If the FACILITY class is not active, issue the command:

-..         .. code-block:: sh

-..
-SETROPTS CLASSACT(FACILITY)

-..
-To verify the FACILITY class is active, issue command:

-..         .. code-block:: sh

-..
-SETROPTS LIST

-..
-To refresh the FACILITY resource class, issue command:

-..         .. code-block:: sh

-..
-SETROPTS RACLIST(FACILITY) REFRESH

-..     .. dropdown:: Enabling RACF resource class for module *zos_copy* ... (expand for more)
-..         :color: info
-..         :icon: command-palette

-..
-Enabling RACF resource class for module ``zos_copy`` requires that library
-..         **MVS.MCSOPER.ZOAU** have **READ** authority or there must be no **OPERCMDS**
-..         class profile that protects that entity to use the module.

-..
-Establish a profile for the following OPERCMDS class with command:

-..         .. code-block:: sh

-..
-RDEFINE OPERCMDS MVS.MCSOPER.ZOAU UACC(NONE)

-..
-Then permit the RACF-defined user or group profile *iiiiiiii* to use the class
-..         with command:

-..         .. code-block:: sh

-..
-PERMIT MVS.MCSOPER.ZOAU CLASS(OPERCMDS) ID(iiiiiiii) ACCESS(READ)

-..
-If the OPERCMDS class is not active, issue the command:

-..         .. code-block:: sh

-..
-SETROPTS CLASSACT(OPERCMDS)

-..
-To verify the OPERCMDS class is active, issue command:

-..         .. code-block:: sh

-..
-SETROPTS LIST

-..
-To refresh the OPERCMDS resource class, issue command:

-..         .. code-block:: sh

-..
-SETROPTS RACLIST(OPERCMDS) REFRESH

-..     .. dropdown:: Enabling RACF resource class for module *zos_volume_init* ... (expand for more)
-..         :color: info
-..         :icon: command-palette

-..
-Enabling RACF resource class for module ``zos_volume_init`` requires
-..         that library **STGADMIN.ICK.INIT** have **READ** authority or there must
-..         be no **FACILITY** class profile that protects that entity to use the module.

-..
-Establish a profile for the following FACILITY class with command:

-..         .. code-block:: sh

-..
-RDEFINE FACILITY STGADMIN.ICK.INIT UACC(NONE)

-..
-Then permit the RACF-defined user or group profile *iiiiiiii* to use the class
-..         with command:

-..         .. code-block:: sh

-..
-PERMIT STGADMIN.ICK.INIT CLASS(FACILITY) ID(iiiiiiii) ACCESS(READ)

-..
-If the FACILITY class is not active, issue the command:

-..         .. code-block:: sh

-..
-SETROPTS CLASSACT(FACILITY)

-..
-To verify the FACILITY class is active, issue command:

-..         .. code-block:: sh

-..
-SETROPTS LIST

-..
-To refresh the FACILITY resource class, issue command:

-..         .. code-block:: sh

-..
-SETROPTS RACLIST(FACILITY) REFRESH

-..     .. dropdown:: Use the RLIST command to display information on resources ... (expand for more)
-..         :color: success
-..         :icon: info

-..
-Use the RLIST command to display information on resources belonging to RACF classes.

-..
-To see information on class OPERCMDS, resource class profile MVS.MCSOPER.ZOAU,
-..         issue command:

-..         .. code-block:: sh

-..
-RLIST OPERCMDS MVS.MCSOPER.ZOAU

-..
-RLIST command result:

-..         .. code-block:: sh

-..
-CLASS      NAME
-..             -----      ----
-..
-OPERCMDS   MVS.MCSOPER.ZOAU

-..
-LEVEL  OWNER      UNIVERSAL ACCESS  YOUR ACCESS  WARNING
-..             -----  --------   ----------------  -----------  -------
-..
-00     RACEC      READ              READ         NO

 Step 4: Run a playbook
 ======================